wpmetabox/mb-custom-post-type/readme.txt

 This plugin is a free extension of [Meta Box](https://metabox.io) plugin, which is a powerful, professional solution to create custom meta boxes and custom fields for WordPress.
 Using **MB Custom Post Types & Custom Taxonomies** in combination with [other Meta Box extensions](https://metabox.io/plugins/) will help you manage any content types in WordPress easily and make your website more professional.

+### You might also like

+- [Slim SEO](https://wpslimseo.com): A fast, lightweight, full-featured SEO plugin with minimal configuration.
+- [Slim SEO Schema](https://wpslimseo.com/slim-seo-schema/): The best schema plugin for WordPress.
+- [Auto Listings](https://wpautolistings.com): The best WordPress plugin for car dealership and car selling websites.
+- [GretaThemes](https://gretathemes.com): Clean and elegant WordPress themes (free and premium).

 == Installation ==

 You need to install [Meta Box](https://metabox.io) plugin first